Tokyo Blackout

-Tokyo Blackout (首都消失, Shuto shōshitsu) (Disappearance of the Capital) is a 1987 Japanese science fiction film directed by Toshio Masuda.
-It is based on Sakyo Komatsu's novel Shuto shōshitsu which won the 6th Nihon SF Taisho Award in 1985.
+Tokyo Blackout (首都消失, Shuto shōshitsu) is a 1987 Japanese science fiction film directed by Toshio Masuda.
+It is based on Sakyo Komatsu's novel Shuto shōshitsu, which won the 6th Nihon SF Taisho Award in 1985.
 The film's score was composed by Maurice Jarre, and special effects were directed by Teruyoshi Nakano.

 Plot

 One day, Tokyo and its metropolitan area are suddenly covered by a giant dome-shaped and electromagnetic "cloud" for an unknown reason, and the whole thing seemed to disappear and all communications with the outside of "the cloud" are cut off.

 Therefore, governments and scientific researchers in various places were extremely shocked and hurriedly organized to study countermeasures.
 But people are unable to cross "the cloud" into the Tokyo metropolitan area.

 The Soviet Navy fleet is getting close near Hokkaido, and the U.S. is forcing Japan to form a new government.
 So an emergency national governor's meeting was held, and made the national governor's meeting a transitional agency of state affairs.

 Scientists outside "the cloud" try to rescue 20 million lives in "the cloud" by using artificial high-power electromagnetic jammers.